popchanovska/ai-systemic-failures/README.md

 # Research on Systemic Failures in AI Applications

-This repository contains research materials and code for analyzing systemic failures in AI applications using news media as a primary data source. ***The study focuses on extracting mitigation actions and organizing them into a structured taxonomy, building on the existing MIT AI Risk Mitigation Taxonomy.***
+This repository contains research materials and code for analyzing systemic failures in AI applications using news media as a primary data source. ***The study focuses on extracting mitigation actions and organizing them into a structured taxonomy, building on the existing [MIT AI Risk Mitigation Taxonomy]([https://example.com](https://airisk.mit.edu/blog/mapping-ai-risk-mitigations)).***

 ---